tsugitools/gift/README.md

 This tool currently contains two pieces of related functionality:

-* It can give GIFT-authored quizzes using LTI (index.php)
+* It can author and deliver GIFT-authored quizzes using LTI (index.php)
 * It can convert to QTI 1.2 (convert.php)

 These two pieces are related because they share a bunch of library code.